xaviervia/tessellation/README.md

   })
 ```

-…and extract the number generation as a helper:
+…extract the number generation as a helper:

 ```diff
 -import {map, range} from 'ramda'